-- Collect and interpret additional data to support the third stage assessment, including detailed fuel use survey data for locations where exceedences were predicted; - Utilise the monitoring data from the Council's monitoring campaign to assess the ambient concentrations produced by domestic fuel combustion and to validate the output of the modelling studies. - Model the concentrations of PM10 and SO2 in the selected grid squares, concentrating on the locations (receptors) where people might be exposed over the relevant averaging times of the air quality objectives; - Present the concentrations as contour plots of concentrations and assess the uncertainty in the predicted concentrations
+- Collect and interpret additional data to support the third stage assessment, including the detailed fuel use survey data for the location where exceedences were predicted; - Use the monitoring data from the neighbouring council of Strabane.
+Strabane have undertaken a monitoring campaign to assess the ambient concentrations produced by domestic fuel combustion and to validate the output of their own modelling studies.
+The data will also be used to validate the output of the model for Fermanagh. - Model the concentrations of PM10 and SO2 in the selected grid square, concentrating on the locations (receptors) where people might be exposed over the relevant averaging times of the air quality objectives; - Present the concentrations as contour plots of concentrations and comment on the uncertainty in the predicted concentrations

-1.3 VERSION OF THE POLLUTANT SPECIFIC GUIDANCE USED IN THIS ASSESSMENT
+1.3 VERSION OF THE LAQM TECHNICAL GUIDANCE USED IN THIS ASSESSMENT

-This report has used the guidance in LAOM.TG(03), published in February 2003.
+This report has used the guidance in LAQM.TG (03), published in February 2003.